 Professional business appraisals often include these market valuation methods:

-Both types of methods work by comparing the subject business to similar companies that sold recently.
+Market methods let you figure out your business value by comparing your company to similar businesses that sold recently.
 For private companies, the sales of similar privately owned businesses can offer a compelling source of market comparables.
 However, the quality of such data is usually not nearly as reliable as transaction data filed by public companies.
 Transactions involving small capitalization public companies are often used as evidence of business value for privately owned firms.
 However, you would need to make an adjustment to such value estimates for the relative lack of marketability.

-Valuation Formulas derived from comparable business sales are a standard way to determine the business fair market value.
+Valuation Multiples derived from comparable business sales are the typical tools to estimate business value.

 Use of multiple methods in professional business appraisals